FDR0903/jmp-talk/slides.md

 # Research

 ### Past
-* Chracterize, mathematically and empirically, the costs to operate on blockchains and how to interact optimally
+* Characterize, mathematically and empirically, the costs to operate on blockchains and how to interact optimally
 <br><br>

 ### Current